-Villagers will have gained many important language skills.
+Villagers gain many important language skills.
 They will leave with an enthusiasm to continue learning about the world.
 They will have a sense that learning this language is something they CAN do, and they enjoy doing.
 They will be motivated to go on and to discover more about other languages and cultures.
-It is our goal to send your child home from one of the most academically and culturally enriching, and personally transforming experiences of his or her young life.
+It is our goal to send your child home from one of the most academically and culturally enriching, and personally transforming experiences, of their young life.

 Q: How soon should I register?

 A: Many of our sessions do fill up, so the sooner the better.
 If you are applying for scholarships, pay attention to those deadline dates.
 All registrations are processed on a first-come basis.
-For information about openings contact our registration office at 1-800-222-4750 ext 3699.
+For information about openings, contact our registration office at email@example.com.

-Q: Can I register my child for a session that is in my child’s age level?
+Q: Can I register my child for a session that is not for their age level?

-A: Typically we are unable to accommodate an age request.
-The program content is designed to be appropriate for the developmental level specific to the sessions age group.
+A: Typically, we are unable to accommodate an age-exception request.
+The program content is designed to be appropriate for the developmental level specific to the session's indicated age group.